martijnpoppen/com.eufylife.security/README.md

 - Get images when motion is detected

 ## To do:

--fixing on/off for different devices sometimes they are swapped around.
-[BUG] On/Off switched for some cameras · Issue #10 · martijnpoppen/com.eufylife.security · GitHub 2
--fixing that devices are turning off each other: [BUG] - multiple devices are turning of wrong device - check index · Issue #18 · martijnpoppen/com.eufylife.security · GitHub
 - check 2FA
 - check if the keypad is going to work
 - [Feature Request] Preset response · Issue #2 · martijnpoppen/com.eufylife.security · GitHub
 - Turn the eufy pan&tilt via Homey (e.g.: when you’re home turn 180 degrees to the wall)
-- try to include ffmpeg

 ---
 &nbsp;